MortenBjerre/MortenBjerre.github.io/index.md

 Next, we will examine the percent of students at the different standard levels.

 ### Standard exceeded

+Time sliding choropleth showing percentage of students exceeding the standards.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->
   <iframe src="/images/TimeSlider_per_exceeded.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>